 Orthognathic Jaw Surgery

-Orthognathic jaw surgery becomes necessary when a person’s jaws don’t meet properly or their teeth don’t seem aligned with the jaws.
+Orthognathic jaw surgery becomes necessary when a person’s jaws don’t meet properly or when their teeth don’t seem aligned with the jaws.
 Teeth can be straightened with orthodontics, but corrective surgery is performed to reposition jaws that are misaligned.
 The goals of orthognathic jaw surgery are to ensure proper jaw function and improve facial appearance.

 Candidates for orthognathic surgery include persons with improper jaw position or an improper bite.
-These problems can be congenital or acquired by environmental influences such as facial trauma.
+These problems can be congenital or acquired by environmental influences, such as facial trauma.
 Common indications for orthognathic surgery include the following:

 - Micrognathia – When the lower jaw (mandible) doesn’t project far enough or the maxilla projects too far, causing an overbite.